 The Governor reserves the right to decline any request to light the Capitol Dome.

 All requests must be submitted at least six (6) weeks before the lighting date(s).
-Please allow approximately two (2) of processing.
+Please allow approximately two (2) weeks for processing.
 Requests will not be accepted more than six (6) months in advance of the lighting date(s).
 Please note that this timeline is specific to lighting requests, not proclamations or commendation requests.
+All lighting requests must include the color in which you wish to light the Dome.

 Terms & Guidelines